W0812232/PurseMvc/README.txt

 1235
 found image that website says is copyrightfree and no attribution required sore use adding to home page downloading font off dafont and using fontsquirle to use

+2007
+Trying to re-add the second item to data base to have 10 items just copied item one and filled in the info for item 2 put it at bottom

+2020
+adding css